Conflict Anxiety

 But for some, it's worse.
 Even thinking about confrontation — telling a partner how you really feel, expressing a need, or setting a boundary — can push us into panic.
 This is moving into conflict anxiety territory.

-What is conflict anxiety
+What is Conflict Anxiety

 Conflict anxiety is the intense fear of confrontation, especially when disagreements are likely to become emotionally charged, unpredictable or impact our needs and boundaries.
 It’s more than just being nervous, it's a persistent response that hijacks your entire system.